 Town Hall and Annex Hours: Town Hall hours are Monday-Friday from 8:30 am-4:30 pm.
 Town Annex hours are as follows: Department of Public Works from 8:30 am-4:30 pm, Building Department from 7:30 am-4:00 pm and Health Department and Planning & Zoning/Environmental Affairs from 8:00 am-4:00 pm.
-Services are offered by drop box, email or phone only during these hours.
-There is no public access to the buildings.
+Services are offered in person, drop box, email or phone only during these hours.

 Virtual Town Hall: Many services can be completed online.
 Please visit the Virtual Town Hall.